aniketrajnish/Omniverse-Shakespeare-Project/README.md

 - `Convai` API for real-time conversation.
 We're using voices from `ElevenLabs` to generate natural-sounding speech.
 - NVIDIA Omniverse's `Audio2Face` for facial animation as well as `DLSS` for frame generation to optimize performance.

+> [!IMPORTANT]
+> I have cancelled the convai subscription, so the application will start throwing errors right out of the box starting Nov 11, if you need continued support email me at: [rajnish.ankt@gmail.com](mailto:rajnish.ankt@gmail.com)

 https://github.com/user-attachments/assets/a5c6bad6-4440-499c-924f-e3f915e5ca15

 ## Setup